Gitart/cuddly-doodle/basic.md

 # Basic information
-Service for work data in memeory
+Service for work data in memory

+1. Add new record id value
+2. Find by ID
+3. Update by ID
+4. Delete by ID